 Many homeowners will stay put, contributing to the severe inventory shortage.

-Home values will continue to rise, but level out in comparison to years past.
+Home values will continue to rise, but might start leveling out in comparison to years past.

-Kitsap County will continue to see strong job growth and a good economic outlook.
+Kitsap County still has a good economic outlook.

 The population will continue to grow, faster than construction can keep up with the demand.